 Brazil National Football Team Roster

 Pele, Ronaldo, Cafu, Ronaldinho, Kaka, and Neymar are some of the famous soccer players from Brazil.
 Goalkeeping coach Claudio Taffarel, who played three World Cups for Brazil, was the first-choice goalkeeper for the National team.
-He won the trophy in the 1994 World Cup.
-The team’s first international match was in 1914, and Brazil won the last World Cup title in 2002.

 Current Football Squad of the Brazil National Football Team